 Assessing XR Technologies in Education

-Following the morning panel on Learning with XR, this workshop will explore the assessment of XR (eXtended Reality) technologies in education, bridging theory and practice to better understand how learning unfolds in immersive, interactive digital environments.
+Following the morning panel on XR Applications for Learning and Education, this workshop will explore the assessment of XR (eXtended Reality) technologies in education, bridging theory and practice to better understand how learning unfolds in immersive, interactive digital environments.

 As XR tools move from experimental pilots to broader classroom and informal learning adoption, assessment practices are evolving - often relying on traditional measures that do not fully capture the complexity of immersive and collaborative experiences.